-High quality outdoor nylon Marine flags from All Star Flags.
+All Star Flags has a high-quality Marine flag for sale here!
 Our Marine flags are fully dyed for great outdoor performance.
 Four rows of stitching on the fly end make our US Marine Flags durable in all conditions.
 USMC Flags are finished with a canvas header and two brass grommets.
-All our Marine Flags are proudly made in the USA.
+We only have American-made Marine flags for sale here.

 In full parade form, the official US Marine Corps flag measures 4 feet 4 inches hoist by 5 feet 6 inches fly and is trimmed with 2.5 inch gold fringe.
 The dress form of the Marine flag is perhaps the most visually stunning of all the service flags.
 It is a scarlet flag with the Marine Corps Emblem in gray and gold, and bordered by a gold fringe.
 Battle streamers (long strips that commemorate achievements in military encounters) adorn the top, and the flag must be carried by the Color Sergeant, a man stipulated to be at least 6 foot 4 inches tall (he also serves as the bearer of the Flag of the President of the United States at state dinners).
 The Corps emblem bears an eagle on a globe before an anchor, and the Latin Inscription "Semper Fidelis"--Always Faithful.

 The dominate colors of the the USMC flag are the scarlet and gold, the official colors of the Marine Corps.
 The Marine Corp emblem features a grey globe with gold continents that sits atop a fouled gold anchor.
 A spread eagle (American symbolism) sits atop the globe with the Semper Fidelis inscribed on a ribbon extending from the eagle's beak.
 A white flowing scroll is beneath the Marine Corps emblem and contains the organization name in scarlet lettering: "United States Marine Corps."